Rier-Nymoen/Unreal-and-Gameplay-Programming-Notes/README.md

 - https://danceswithcode.net/engineeringnotes/quaternions/quaternions.html
 - https://eater.net/quaternions
 - Series by Jorge Rodriguez on math for game development, videos related to quaternion and axis-angle representation https://www.youtube.com/watch?v=dttFiVn0rvc

+# UnrealEngine

+## Iterators
+- (As far as I have learned) In UE, you aren't given a new iterator.
+Because TArray (which is the underlying datastructure for a lot of containers) ". . . stores an index, not a pointer, it won't be invalidated by reallocations" - Laura from the (Unreal Slackers/Unreal Source discord).